Bill Frist: Campaigns and elections

 Frist pledged to leave the Senate after two terms in 2006 and did not run for reelection.
-He campaigned heavily for Republican candidate Bob Corker, who won by a small margin over Congressman Harold Ford Jr. in the general election.
+He campaigned heavily for Republican candidate Bob Corker, who won the race to succeed him by a small margin over Congressman Harold Ford Jr. in the general election.

 Post-Senate career

 Political involvement

 Frist was mentioned as a potential 2008 Republican presidential candidate and as a potential 2010 Republican candidate for Governor of Tennessee.
-He did not run for president in 2008 or for governor in 2010.
+Ultimately, he did not run for either office.

 In 2009, Frist stated that he would have broken with his party by voting in favor of the Patient Protection and Affordable Care Act, which was unanimously opposed by Republicans.
 In January 2011, after the Republicans regained a majority in the House, Frist called on them not to attempt to repeal the health care law.

-Business Career
+Business career

 In 2008, he became a partner in Chicago-based Cressey & Co., investing in the nation's health care market.
 Today, he serves as special partner and chairman of the Executives Council at Cressey.

 In 2013, Frist partnered with Brad Smith to start Aspire Health, which grew to be the largest non-hospice community-based palliative care company in the U.S. before it was acquired by Anthem in 2018.
 The care model was inspired in part by the team-based approach Frist had used in caring for patients awaiting transplants.

 In 2015, Frist co-founded Frist Cressey Ventures, a Nashville-based venture capital firm focused on partnering with early-stage healthcare companies.
 He is an active partner in the firm today.

 Frist also serves as board chair of Monogram Health, a value-based specialty provider of in-home evidence-based care and benefit management services for patients living with polychronic conditions, including chronic kidney and end-stage renal disease.
 Based in Nashville, Tennessee, and privately held by Frist Cressey Ventures and other leading strategic and financial investors, Monogram Health provides care for patients across 34 states and all insurance products.